rubyonracetracks/tutorial-rails-rubymn2/04-06-forhire_edit.md

 ```
   resources :forhires, only: [:show, :index, :create, :new, :update, :edit]
 ```
 * Enter the command "sh testc.sh".
-The same 5 tests fail because the update action is not provided in the sponsor controller.
+The same 5 tests fail because the update action is not provided in the forhire controller.

 #### Forhire Controller
 * Just before the end of the before_action section in app/controllers/forhires_controller.rb, add the following code: